adamlynn1/Cloud-SOC-Honeynet/README.md

 The architecture of the mini honeynet in Azure consists of the following components:

-- Virtual Network (VNet)
+Log Analytics Workspace
-- Network Security Group (NSG)
+Microsoft Sentinel
-- Virtual Machines (2 windows, 1 linux)
+Azure Storage Account
-- Log Analytics Workspace
+Network Security Group (NSG)
-- Azure Key Vault
+Virtual Machines (2 windows, 1 Linux)
-- Azure Storage Account
+Azure Key Vault
-- Microsoft Sentinel
+Virtual Network (VNet)

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+Before implementing security controls, metrics were measured for a 24-hour period.
+These metrics included SecurityEvent (Windows Event Logs), Syslog (Linux Event Logs), SecurityAlert (Log Analytics Alerts Triggered), SecurityIncident (Incidents created by Sentinel), and AzureNetworkAnalytics_CL (Malicious Flows allowed into the honeynet).
+The results indicated a relatively high number of security events, alerts, incidents, and malicious flows, highlighting the vulnerabilities in the environment.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+To address these security risks, security controls were applied to harden the environment.
+Network Security Groups were configured to block all traffic except for the admin workstation, and built-in firewalls and Private Endpoints were utilized for resource protection.
+After implementing these measures, the metrics were measured again for another 24-hour period.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>